-- "V" for vacation day.
-Vacation (V) days may be entered by a caretaker if a student takes a vacation day outside of a regularly scheduled school vacation.
-If a vacation day is used in this manner, it must be deducted from the vacation day schedule set by the district.
-For example, if a student takes a vacation day on October 3rd, they would then need to complete schoolwork on a scheduled vacation day such as Indigenous Peoples Day on October 10th. - Students have a designated number of vacation days for the school year based on the school year calendar, and that number cannot be exceeded.
-Students who exceed the allotted vacation days will enter "Vacation Escalation" and be expected to make those hours up or receive an unexcused absence. - Families and staff can track the number of remaining vacation days in the "Students Vacation Day Tracking" Dataview. - Vacation days may not be used during mandatory state testing days. - If a parent is requesting an excused absence for a medical reason, the parent or caretaker must submit a webmail to the homeroom teacher within three days of the absence. - A doctor's note is required for all absences beyond 3 in a row or 5 in one semester.
+- Students have a designated number of vacation days for the school year based on the school year calendar, and that number cannot be exceeded.
+Students who exceed the allotted vacation days will enter "Vacation Escalation" any vacation days taken beyond those allotted will be considered unexcused absences. - Families and staff can track the number of remaining vacation days in the "Students Vacation Day Tracking" Dataview. - Vacation days may not be used during mandatory state testing days. - If a parent is requesting an excused absence for a medical reason, the parent or caretaker must submit a webmail to the homeroom teacher within three days of the absence. - A doctor's note is required for all absences beyond 3 in a row or 5 in one semester.

-Students who miss work at any point are responsible for completing that work within the late work submission policy established by their school as outlined in the student handbook.
+Students who miss work at any point are responsible for completing that work within the late work submission policy established by their school as outlined in the student Handbook.
 Unsubmitted work will be given a zero.